DAILY DISCIPLINE #91

 By Colleen Donahue

-It was at this dump area that three of Job's friends had come to call and offer their advise and "comfort".
+It was at this dump area that three of Job's friends had come to call and offer their advice and "comfort".
 Through three rounds of talks each man had accused Job and insinuated their reasons for his suffering.
 This had only served to intensify his suffering and agitation.
 Job became so riled that he lashes out at God rather than his friends.

 The Story of Job-Part 3--Job in the Crucible